 High School Articulation and RAVE.
 College credit may be awarded for high school courses if conditions of the North Carolina High School to Community College Articulation Agreement or Regional Articulation in Vocational Education (RAVE) are met.
-Students must submit the RAVE request form to the Director of Admissions along with the high school transcript.
+Students must see the Director of Admissions in the Bailey Student Services Building.